 Cooperative Agreements to Implement Zero Suicide in Health Systems

-This opportunity provides grants to implement the Zero Suicide Model, a comprehensive, multi-setting approach to suicide prevention in health systems.
+This opportunity (Short Title: Zero Suicide) provides grants to implement the Zero Suicide Model, a comprehensive, multi-setting approach to suicide prevention in health systems.

 The purpose of this program is to implement suicide prevention and intervention programs, for individuals who are 25 years of age or older, that are designed to raise awareness of suicide, establish referral processes, and improve care and outcomes for individuals who are at risk for suicide.

 A detailed list of required activities is provided in the application instructions.